DiamondLightSource/dls-python3-skeleton/docs/tutorials/new.rst

 Getting started with your new repo
 ----------------------------------

+To take advantage of all of the features of skeleton change the new github project settings as detailed in `github-settings`

 Your new repo has a workflow based on pipenv.
 The first thing to do is to use pipenv to install packages in a virtual environment::